 - Other miscellaneous attachments (if a

-AOC-4 is to be filed within 30 days of the Annual General Meeting (AGM) i.e. due date of Annual General Meeting is 30th September so companies should file AOC-4 on or before 30th of October following the closure of the financial year.
-One Person Companies(OPCs) have to file the form within 180 days of the closing of Financial Year.
+AOC-4 is to be filed within 30 days of the Annual General Meeting (AGM) i.e. due date of the Annual General Meeting is 30th September so companies should file AOC-4 on or before 30th of October following the closure of the financial year.
+One Person Companies(OPCs) have to file the form within 180 days of the closing of the Financial Year.

 This portion of the site is for informational purposes only.
 The content is not legal advice.
 The statements and opinions are the expression of author, not corpseed, and have not been evaluated by corpseed for accuracy, completeness, or changes in the law.

 BOOK A FREE CONSULTATION